Alejogb1/job-board/blog-data/allure-attachment-test-automation-reporting.md

 id: "allure-attachment-test-automation-reporting"
 ---

-Okay so you're asking about allure attachments in test automation reporting specifically the tricky parts I've been around the block a few times with this so let's dive in real quick
+ so you're asking about allure attachments in test automation reporting specifically the tricky parts I've been around the block a few times with this so let's dive in real quick

 First things first you gotta understand allure isn't just some magic black box that spits out pretty reports it's a framework that needs data and that data primarily comes from attachments you're adding during your tests Think of it like this if your test is a detective then the attachments are the evidence they collect about what went wrong or right during the investigation If you fail to gather evidence your reports aren't gonna be worth much right

-Alright let me tell you a story about a time I was fighting with this stuff I was working on this massive e-commerce platform remember these days people actually had to write code rather than ask ai to do it and we had a crapton of end-to-end tests written in selenium god bless those poor things The issue was the allure reports they were beautiful but they lacked the juicy bits no one could ever know what exactly went wrong we had some screenshots sure but they were after the test failed not during The core issue was I wasn't being proactive with my attachments I was just catching the failure screenshot and that's all I had to work with for debugging a massive test suite that ran for 4 hours That drove me absolutely nuts
+let me tell you a story about a time I was fighting with this stuff I was working on this massive e-commerce platform remember these days people actually had to write code rather than ask ai to do it and we had a crapton of end-to-end tests written in selenium god bless those poor things The issue was the allure reports they were beautiful but they lacked the juicy bits no one could ever know what exactly went wrong we had some screenshots sure but they were after the test failed not during The core issue was I wasn't being proactive with my attachments I was just catching the failure screenshot and that's all I had to work with for debugging a massive test suite that ran for 4 hours That drove me absolutely nuts

 The big revelation came after reading this paper on observability in automated testing which is somewhere in the depths of IEEE's digital archives you know the usual suspects I really do recommend checking it out it will change the way you test I started thinking what if i attached EVERYTHING I mean every relevant piece of information during the test execution not just on failure Why not dump the html source the browser logs api responses the whole nine yards It might be overkill I know but when a test fails you really do appreciate having all the data right in front of you